On Bayesian Mechanics: A Physics of and by Beliefs

 We now take the derivative indicated, yielding the equation

 At this point in the calculation, it is obvious that the new constraint function cancels out.
 As such, we get our original solution,

 back.
 This recovers \eqref{max-ent-root}, completing the result.

 In summary, we have shown that fixing a particular constraint $J$ is \textit{arbitrary} and also that \textit{changing} that choice of constraint is \textit{also arbitrary}.
 Thus, the choice of constraint is a degree of freedom in the specification of the mechanics of the system that does not affect the action (i.e., changes leave the action stationary).
-This generalises a symmetry previously noted by Jaynes, in that re-parameterisations of a constraint should not affect the resulting probability density, which was re-introduced by Shore and Johnson in their axiom scheme about consistent inferences under maximum entropy \cite{dill}.
+This generalises a symmetry previously noted by Jaynes, in that re-parameterisations of a constraint should not affect the resulting probability density \cite{Jaynes1957}, which was re-introduced by Shore and Johnson \cite{shore} in their axiom scheme for consistent inferences under maximum entropy (see \cite{dill} for a review).

 In fact, this symmetry is rooted in Jaynes' original claims about maximising entropy.
 The fact that there exists an innumerably large class of systems which are all described entropically, with particularities that can be fixed to produce a description of a specific system, gives these constraints the status of a \textit{gauge symmetry}.
 Just like there are certain privileged choices of gauge based on the computational features they have (e.g., the Coulomb, Lorenz, and Fock-Schwinger gauges in electromagnetism), we have specified a particular privileged choice of gauge that we may call the Bayesian gauge,\footnote{The authors thank James Glazebrook for suggesting this name.} producing a system that engages in approximate Bayesian inference.
 Moreover, there is exactly a suggestion of the arbitrariness of the constraints in the Bayesian gauge.
 Precisely, this free choice is a \textit{free choice of gauge}, for inference written down as a gauge theory.
 Suppose, for instance, that the sufficient statistics of a target probability density $p$ are only a mean $\hat x$.
 The constraint